dbeidle/hitekredneck.io/_content/the_trek_to_nextjs_part_2.md

 ---
-title: "The Trek to NextJS pt2"
+title: "The Trek to NextJS part 2"
 layout: "post"
 date: "2022-01-01T15:27:20.657Z"
 summary: "I had a few issues getting the blog portion to work properly.
 I explain more in detail"